akrabat/slim-api-starter/README.md

 ## Caching the Dependency Injection Container (DIC)

-To cache the DIC automatic resolution, set the ```
+To cache the DIC automatic resolution, set the `DI_COMPILATION_PATH` environment variable to a valid directory.
+If this directory doesn't start with a `/`, then it will be considered relative to the root directory.

+e.g.

+    $ mkdir -p var/cache
+    $ DI_COMPILATION_PATH='var/cache' php -d html_errors=0 -S 0.0.0.0:8888 -t public/